18F/about_yml/README.md

 ## `.about.yml` cheat sheet
 The following attributes are currently stored in the `.about.yml` file and are used in one or more of the locations referenced above.
-Required attributes are marked with an asterix, and field descriptions and examples are offered.
+Required attributes are marked with an asterisk, and field descriptions and examples are offered.
 Take a look at [Every Kid in a Park](https://github.com/18F/ekip-api/blob/master/.about.yml) or [Open Opportunities](https://github.com/18F/openopps-platform/blob/dev/.about.yml) for living examples of `.about.yml` in action.

 `name`* - This is a short name of your project that is used as a URL slug on the 18F dashboard.